Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

 \subsubsection{Algorithmic alignment}

-The concept of \emph{algorithmic alignment} introduced in \cite{Xu2019a} is central to constructing effective algorithmic reasoners that extrapolate better.
-Informally, a neural network {aligns} with an algorithm if that algorithm can be partitioned into several {parts}, each of which can be ``easily'' modeled by one of the neural network's modules.
-Essentially, alignment relies on designing neural networks' components and control flow such that they line up well with the underlying algorithm to be learned from data.
+The concept of \emph{algorithmic alignment} introduced by \cite{Xu2019a} is central to constructing effective algorithmic reasoners that extrapolate better.
+Informally, a neural network aligns with an algorithm if that algorithm can be partitioned into several {parts}, each of which can be ``easily'' modeled by one of the neural network's modules.
+Essentially, alignment relies on designing neural network components and control flow so that they line up well with the underlying algorithm to be learned from data.
 Throughout this section, we will use~\cref{algo_align} as a guiding example.
 Guided by this principle, novel GNN architectures and training regimes have been recently proposed to facilitate aligning with broader classes of combinatorial algorithms.
 As such, those works concretize the theoretical findings of \cite{Xu2019a}.

-The work from Veli\v{c}kovi\'{c} \emph{et al.} on neural execution of graph algorithms \cite{Velickovic2020a} is among the first to propose algorithmic learning as a first-class citizen and suggests several general-purpose modifications to GNNs to make them stronger combinatorial reasoners.
+The work of \citet{Velickovic2020a} on the neural execution of graph algorithms is among the first such papers, and it focuses entirely on the practical implications of learning to execute abstract algorithmic tasks.
+Accordingly, it suggests several general-purpose modifications to GNNs to make them extrapolate better on combinatorial reasoning tasks.